 Why is the fight against plastic ocean pollution so important?
-Basically, it comes down to the animals that are affected—especially humans.
-Plastics attract and store persistent organic pollutants like flame retardants and other industrial chemicals, which have been linked to human health problems—even cancer.
+Plastics attract and store persistent organic pollutants like flame retardants and other industrial chemicals.

 A SINGLE PLASTIC MICROBEAD CAN BE 1 MILLION TIMES MORE TOXIC THAN THE WATER AROUND IT.